When to Self-Host Your LLM: Enterprise Security Guide

 On-Premise: Maximum Control, Maximum Investment

 The infrastructure investment is significant.
-You need GPU clusters, cooling, redundancy, disaster recovery.
+You need GPU clusters, cooling, redundancy, and disaster recovery.
 A modest on-premise deployment might run 200-300K in hardware costs, plus ongoing operational expenses.

 The Real Economics: When Self-Hosting Pays Off